simondavies/xdebugscreamoverride/README.md

 ```

 i coudl simply download the scripts file and alter the php.sh file, but then the script fiels will become out of date etc if linked locally.
 Anyway its  asuggestion.

+Remember thought if your using laravel from within vaprobash then you might need to run this local script prior to the laravel install.